-Amy Zombeck returns for her ninth season as the winningest coach in UMass Boston women's soccer history and is a three-time Little East Conference Coach of the Year recipient.
+Amy Zombeck returns for her tenth season as the winningest coach (94 wins) in UMass Boston women's soccer history and as a three-time Little East Conference Coach of the Year recipient.

 For the first time in school history, UMass Boston defeated every team in the conference during the season, and earned their first ever victory over Keene State and first regular-season win against Eastern Connecticut State University.

 Zombeck picked up her third career Little East Conference Coach of the Year Award at the end of the regular season and coached the program’s first ever All-American and Little East Conference Offensive Player of the Year in Krista Ledin.